init1-dev/react-image-search-app/README.md

 - Tags system in saved images to filter images by tag
 - lazy load for searchs
 - if image already saved fill heart icon red, if click again, delete from saved
-- search on saved fix showing "1 to 15 of..." for custom search message instead all photos
 - maintain last term search
 - search term in url params (fix current)
 - search page select for horizontal, vertical or both